BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Beyond the mean-field: the collective modes

 \section{Beyond the mean-field: the collective modes}

 The order parameters ($\Delta_{1}$, $\Delta_{2}$) are defined in terms of the collective behaviors of many fermion atoms.
 Fluctuations of the order parameters thus signal the collective excitation modes of the system.
-Here with a two-component order parameter, four independent modes exist: two for the magnitude variation of each $\Delta_i$, the internal phase between $\Delta_1$ and $\Delta_2$, and the overall local phase $\theta(x)$ of $\Delta_1$ and $\Delta_2$.
+Here with a two-component complex order parameter, four independent modes exist: two for the magnitude variation of each $\Delta_i$, the internal phase between $\Delta_1$ and $\Delta_2$, and the overall local phase $\theta(x)$ of $\Delta_1$ and $\Delta_2$.
 A similar result has been obtained in the BCS limit by Catelani and Yuzbashyan,\cite{Catelani}.
 Two modes of the magnitude-fluctuation are gapped and massive as expected.
 The modes of the phase-fluctuation are of more interest.
-We proceed to study them respectively.
+We summarize our finding in the following.
+Please refer to \cite{Zhuthesis} for more details.